 One of the ways in which we tried to elicit and attend to the material and affective qualities of glitter was in how we asked participants to introduce themselves by briefly commenting on something of their relationships with glitter and what had drawn them to the workshop.
 Some recounted strong connections to glitter, others were more ambivalent or uncertain, and others talked of their and others' hatred of it.
-For example, a woman boxer and academic spoke of how female boxers often wore glitter shorts in the ring, entangling challenging idea(I)s about gendered strength and violence with frivolous femininity.
+For example, a woman boxer and academic spoke of how female boxers often wore glitter shorts in the ring, entangling challenging idea(1)s about gendered strength and violence with frivolous femininity.
 Others talked about their experiences and association of glitter with LGBTQ clubbing and fashion.
 Another established feminist and critical race studies scholar talked about wanting to subvert age-appropriate activities, where glitter was seen as the exclusive preserve of the young and frivolous.
 A PhD student with a background in early childhood pedagogy hinted at the intense domestic labour involved when glitter is included as an art resource.
 It seemed that without exception, glitter does something; it provokes, agitates, and sets in motion a raft of affective flows and forces within the workshop.

-When Glitter Works on the Feminist Researcher: Noticing Materialities

-We also reminded ourselves to pay attention to what we were feeling about the workshop, considering this both pedagogical, in the sense of what we were learning through doing, and political, in the feminist sense that Ryan-Flood and Gill (2010: 1) point to, in 'demanding that the unseen and the unacknowledged be made visible and heard'.
+When Glitter Works on the Feminist Researcher: Noticing Materialities through doing, and political, in the feminist sense that Ryan-Flood and Gill (2010: 1) point to, in 'demanding that the unseen and the unacknowledged be made visible and heard'.
 Part of this work was noticing the materialities through which the workshop was planned, curated, run and written about.
 Many digital technologies made the workshop possible, again indicating the broad range of human and non-human material entanglements through which making/doing happens.
 For example, we purchased materials from Amazon - a corporation notorious for its poor working conditions, packaging practices, and tax-paying procedures.
-We publicised the workshop through emails to our respective institutions and networks as well as on social media (Twitter and Facebook), and asked people to register via an online events website, Eventbrite.
-As with Amazon, these are all companies that profit from users' data and which are frequently subject to boycotts; the ways in which they are now part of the infrastructures of contemporary academic events generated low-level though significant unease and ambivalence in us.
+We publicised the workshop through emails to our respective institutions and networks as well as social media (Twitter and Facebook), and asked people to register via an online events website, Eventbrite.
+As with Amazon, these are all companies that profit from users' data and which are frequently subject to boycotts; the ways in which they are now part of the infrastructures of contemporary academic events generates low-level though significant unease and ambivalence in us.
 Should we boycott them?
 How might we organise events without them, now?
-In what ways and with what affects/effects do these questions rely on a politics and ethics based on human intentionality, which is complicated, if not solved, by the approach that we are trying to elaborate?2 day itself, and through prior emails and a Facebook Messenger call, hastily arranged once it became apparent that the Skype software on Beckie's work computer was not up-to-date.
-The planning of the workshop was both careful and came with the feeling of being rushed, of there not being enough time.
-Something similar might be said of the writing of this paper: it would be different, better, were there enough time in between the grant applications, marking, and other commitments that we are engaged in at this moment.
-During the writing of it, as plans changed and new work tasks were asked of us, we found ourselves, via marginalia comment boxes and emails, expressing our guilt at the work the other was doing on the paper, worrying that we weren't pulling our weight and that the other person was doing more.
+In what ways and with what affects/effects do these questions rely on a politics and ethics based on human intentionality, which is complicated, if not solved, by the approach that we are trying to elaborate?2